The New England Journal of Medicine April 14, 2022

 Endpoint

-Key result: Sotrovimab reduced the risk of progression to severe COVID-19 by 85% among high-risk patients.
+Key result: Sotrovimab reduced the risk of disease progression leading to hospitalization or death by 85 percent.

 Tailored to your role